mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 The extension methods will reuse the abstract methods and add functionality to mappers that will build and execute the SQL statements in a one-step process.
-The extension methods shown below assume that you will create a set of CRUD methods for each table you are accessing (as is the case with code created by MyBatis generator).
+The extension methods shown below assume that you will create a set of CRUD methods for each table you are accessing (as is the case with code created by MyBatis Generator).

 If you create a Kotlin mapper interface that includes both abstract and non-abstract methods, MyBatis will throw errors.
 By default, Kotlin does not create Java default methods in an interface.
 For this reason, Kotlin